magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 tests for.

-Secondly, the `boot-test-cljs` task internally uses the CLJS compiler by overwriting some default values.
-For example, instead of generating the `main.js` JS file as the `boot-cljs` task did, it generates the `output.js` JS file.
+Secondly, the `boot-test-cljs` task internally uses the CLJS compiler by overwriting some default values, as the :main option reported in the warning.
+Further more, instead of generating the `main.js` JS file as the `boot-cljs` task did, it generates the `output.js` JS file.

+> NOTA
+> The warning is no longer printed out from the version 0.3.0 of boot-test-cljs.
+Nonetheless I prefer to continue to use the old version 0.2.1 for a reason that will be clear later.

 Now repeat the same experiments we did previously by modifying the unit test assertion in